 You develop knowledge and understanding of:

-You study at Essex Business School, ranked 25 in the UK for research quality (TGUG 2019).
-In addition, 75% of our research was deemed world leading or internationally excellent (REF, 2014).
+You study at Essex Business School, at our Colchester Campus.
+We are the largest department at the University of Essex and 75% of our research was deemed world leading or internationally excellent (REF, 2014).

 Our MRes Finance is also available to study part-time.

 Postgraduate loans for Masters courses are now available from the Student Loans Company, worth up to £10,221, for students from the UK and EU.

 You join one of the UK’s largest finance groups, with a team of experts in wide ranging specialisms.
 This diversity ensures our course reflects the breadth of contemporary banking and finance issues facing organisations today.

 Our lecturers have presented their work at the likes of the Bank of England, the European Central Bank and the Federal Reserve and are recognised for being at the forefront of research in:

 Not only are you taught by experts with both academic and industry experience, but input from City-based industry leaders gives this course a thorough grounding in contemporary financial practice.
 Our school is also home to the Essex Finance Centre (EFiC).

 Essex Business School is helping to create the business leaders of the future; those who are creative, innovative and ethically aware.
 93% of our Essex Business School students are in employment or further study (Graduate Outcomes 2020).